verticube/msssm/README.md

 ## Other

-We intend to use real data provided by Dr. Olivia Woolley, comprising "a network of tinder likes, and the Facebook network that goes with it".
+We intend to use real data provided by Dr. Olivia Woolley comprising "a network of tinder likes, and the Facebook network that goes with it".